 (on the campus of Ivy Tech Community College)

 Early voting begins on Wednesday, October 10 in the Marion County Clerk's Office, located inside the City-County Building.
 To vote early, voters do not need a reason but MUST provide a valid photo ID issued by the State of Indiana or federal government.

 *Voters will have easy access to the Clerk’s office if they use the Delaware Street entrance to the City-County Building.
 The office is located on the first floor of the west wing of the building.

-Early voting generally begins 28 days before any election, and any voter can come to the Clerk’s Office or satellite locations to cast their ballot before Election Day.
+Early voting generally begins 28 days before any election, and any voter can come to the Clerk’s Office to cast their ballot before Election Day.
 You do not need a reason to vote early, but you must have a valid, photo ID issued by the state of Indiana or federal government (Indiana Photo ID Laws).